Why doesn’t my insurance pay for this?

 Explanation of Benefits (EOB)

 An EOB is a written statement to a beneficiary, from a third-party payer, after a claim has been reported, indicated the benefit/charges covered or not covered by the dental benefit plan.
-In those instances where the plan makes partial payment directly to the dentist, the remaining portion for which the patient is responsible should be prominently noted in the EOB.
+Because of those instances where the plan makes partial payment directly to the dentist, the remaining portion for which the patient is responsible should be prominently noted in the EOB.
 Any difference between the fee charged and the benefit paid may be due to limitations in the dental plan contract.
 Typical information reported on an EOB includes 1) the treatment reported on the submitted claim by ADA procedure code numbers and nomenclature; and 2) the ADA procedure code numbers are nomenclature on which benefits were determined.